Compute Shader

 {

-uint index = gl_GlobalInvocationID.x;
+uint index = threadId.x;

-particlesOut[index].position = particleIn.position + particleIn.velocity.xy * ubo.deltaTime;
+particlesOut[index].particles.position = particlesIn[index].particles.position + particlesIn[index].particles.velocity.xy * ubo.deltaTime;

 }

 The top part of the shader contains the declarations for the shader’s input.
 First is a uniform buffer object at binding 0, something we already learned about in this tutorial.
 Below we declare our Particle structure that matches the declaration in the C++ code.
-Binding 1 then refers to the shader storage buffer object with the particle data from the last frame (see the descriptor setup), and binding 2 points to the SSBO for the current frame, which is the one we’ll be updating with this shader.
+Binding 1 then refers to the shader storage buffer object with the particle data from the last frame (see the descriptor setup).
+Binding 2 points to the SSBO for the current frame, which is the one we’ll be updating with this shader.

 An interesting thing is this compute-only declaration related to the compute space:

-This defines the number invocations of this compute shader in the current work group.
-As noted earlier, this is the local part of the compute space.
-Hence the local_ prefix.
-As we work on a linear 1D array of particles we only need to specify a number for x dimension in local_size_x.
+As we work on a linear 1D array of particles, we only need to specify a number for x dimension in [numthreads(x,y,z)]

 Running compute commands